SuperIzya/how-to-fp/README.md

 #### Disclaimer

-Among first thing to learn about functional programming, is that it is programming without side-effects and IO.
-Well, obviously absolutely functional program will be absolutely useless, so I wouldn't declare FP the new silver bullet, but it is a good way to implement complex business-logic.
-And in any case there are a several libraries (like [Cats](Cats), or [Scalaz](Scalaz)) that allow you to write all your code in functional paradigm, but this topic is outside of the agenda of the current article.
+Among first thing to learn about functional programming, is that functional code is without IO nor any side-effects and it is immutable.
+Quite obviously, purely functional program will be absolutely useless, so I wouldn't declare FP the new silver bullet.
+But it is a good way to implement complex business-logic or core functionality.

-### Pillars of FP

-There are several major concepts in functional programming.
-And once you understand them, you're half way through.
+_There are several libraries like [Cats](Cats) or [Scalaz](Scalaz) defining some helpful types and functions for FP.
+I personally prefer [Cats](Cats), but the same result can be achieved with [Scalaz](Scalaz) or any other mature FP library._

 #### Table of contents
 * [Why we choose functional programming?](#why-we-choose-functional-programming)